PokeAPI/pokeapi/CONTRIBUTING.md

 The types of AI-assisted coding that will be accepted:

 - Scaffolding for common framework patterns
-- Scaffolding for test patternstest generation
+- Scaffolding for test patterns/test generation
 - Mass file editing for tedious repetitive changes

 The types of AI changes that will **NOT** be accepted: